Introduction

 SELECT Employees.City FROM Employees GROUP BY Employees.City;

 Copy and paste the above SQL String into a new Query's SQL editing window and save it with the name cboCityQ.
-Create a second Query with SQL string given below and save the Query with the name cboTitleQ.
+Create a second Query with the SQL string given below and save the Query with the name cboTitleQ.

 - Query Name: cboTitleQ